ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Added CBOR integer abbreviations for ACE Groupcomm Parameters.

 * Revised default values on group configuration parameters.

+* CCS is used as default format of authentication credential.

 * Aligned requirement formulation with that in RFC 9594.